-If you’re hoping to be taken seriously – especially when you’re starting out – you’ve got to try and avoid clichés.
+If you’re hoping to be taken seriously, you’ve got to try and avoid using clichés.

-You want your copy to feel original to you, and engaging to the reader.
+You want your copy to feel original to read and engaging to readers.
 You want every phrase and sentence to resonate, instead of being skimmed over without any emotional reaction.

-Even if you’re just providing instructions, you still want what you say to be memorable, or at least full of character and unique to you.
+Even if you’re just providing instructions, you still want what you say to be enjoyable to read and leave a good impression.

 But when existing clichés abound, it can be hard to know what to use and what to avoid.